gasgiant/Camera-Shake/README.md

 | axesMultiplier     | Contribution of each axis to distance.
 E. g.
 (1, 1, 0) for a 2D game in XY plane. |

 ## Writing Custom Shakes
-`CameraShaker` works with any calss that implements `ICameraShake` interface.
+`CameraShaker` works with any class that implements `ICameraShake` interface.

 ```csharp
 public interface ICameraShake